Joe Jamail: Charity

 Jamail made large donations to Rice University and the University of Texas at Austin.
 The football field at Darrell K. Royal–Texas Memorial Stadium was named Joe Jamail Field in his honor.
 However, on July 13, 2020, it was announced that the field would be renamed to the Earl Campbell-Ricky Williams Field at the Jamail family's request.
 The Joseph D. Jamail Jr. Pavilion at the University of Texas School of Law is named after him.
 Also located on the University of Texas campus is the Lee and Joe Jamail Texas Swimming Center, named for him and his wife.
-The University has erected two statues on campus in his honor.
+The university has erected two statues on campus in his honor.

-On May 14, 2008, The University of Texas at Austin announced a $15 million gift from Joe Jamail to support the Law School, Nursing School, and the College of Undergraduate Studies.
+On May 14, 2008, The University of Texas at Austin announced a $15 million gift from Joe Jamail to support the law school, nursing school, and the college of undergraduate studies.
 In response to the gift, the university renamed a large meeting room in the tower building to the Lee Hage Jamail Academic Room.

 In 2008, the Lee and Joe Jamail Skatepark opened near downtown Houston.
-It was a $2.7 million project.
-The park is public.
+It was a $2.7 million project, and is open to the public.

-On April 27, 2011, the San Marcos Baptist Academy announced a $1 million gift from Joe Jamail to help establish a fund to build a special event center on the Academy campus in memory of Jamail’s wife, Lee, who graduated from San Marcos Academy in 1944.
+On April 27, 2011, the San Marcos Baptist Academy announced a $1 million gift from Joe Jamail to help establish a fund to build a special event center on the academy campus in memory of Jamail's wife, Lee, who graduated from San Marcos Academy in 1944.